 - Literary Research and Methods

 This is done while working with nationally known creative writers to create a distinctive body of work of publishable quality.
 Students also benefit from attending workshops and readings by prominent writers from around the country who are invited to Monmouth’s campus as part of our vibrant Visiting Writers’ Series.
-Past visiting writers include novelist and short story writer Joyce Carol Oates, novelist Colm Toibin, poets Gerald Stern, Jane Hirshfield, and Laura Kasischke, and Monmouth’s own creative nonfiction writer Melissa Febos.
+Past visiting writers include novelist and short story writer Joyce Carol Oates, novelist Colm Toibin, poets Gerald Stern, Jane Hirshfield, Laura Kasischke, and Melissa Febos.
 More informal brown bag workshops on various topics related to advanced graduate study, career development, mentoring, manuscript preparation, and publication expand the extra-curricular offerings of the English Graduate Program.

 M.A. theses completed under the direction of English graduate faculty with expertise in Creative Writing include:

 - “Orchidelirium” (poetry), by Taylore Glynn, directed by Dr. Michael Waters

 - “Holy Heart” (creative nonfiction), by Jennifer Filannino, directed by Prof. Melissa Febos

 - “The Beast” (fiction), by Christopher Boggart, directed by Prof. Melissa Febos

 The Monmouth University Library binds, catalogs, digitizes and stores for future access all M.A. manuscripts that have been successfully defended by their student authors.
 Graduates of the Program receive a bound copy of their manuscript.